meta-llama/llama-stack-apps/examples/ios_calendar_assistant/README.md

 Also, to allow the app to add event to the Calendar app, the `Info.plist` needs to have an entry `Privacy - Calendars Usage Description` and when running the app for the first time, you need to accept the Calendar access request.

 4. Build the run the app on an iOS simulator or your device.

+Note: For your first-time build, you may need to Enable and Trust the OpenAPI Generator plugin.
+A link to enable will be available in the logs.
+You may need to do a clean build, close Xcode and then restart it again to avoid any cache issues.
+Otherwise, you may see "Bad Access too URLSession" errors during inference.

-First you may try a simple request:
+5. Once the build is complete, you may try a simple request:

 ```
 Create a calendar event with a meeting title as Llama Stack update for 2-3pm February 19, 2025.